 - Binding mode prediction: Obtain binding mode predictions and pharmacophoric insights from your co-solvent molecule, which can be used to precisely guide a docking campaign.

 - Pocket ensemble: For each pocket, we will select the snapshots from the simulation where the pocket is in a “binding-ready” state.
 This ensemble can be used to model protein flexibility while docking.

-- A PyMol or VMD scene with binding hotspots and binding mode predictions.
+- A PlayMolecule scene with binding hotspots and binding mode predictions.